CarlyCoding/flask_lab/README.md

 # flask_lab
-A lab to practise using controllers and CSS in python
+A lab to practise using controllers and CSS in python (paired programming)